-This dissertation investigates a specific type of ligamentous hypertrophy in the spinal anatomy.
+This dissertation investigates a specific type of ligamentous hypertrophy in the spinal anatomy which may result in negative consequences for vertebral function.

 The ligamentum flavum is a connective tissue which links the individual vertebrae together.
 It connects inside the vertebral structure, posterior to the central canal.
 Being that this structure basically forms the rear border of the central spinal canal, thickening of the ligament will decrease the available space within the rear of the canal.